 When I stopped taking my medications, I was immediately hit by withdrawal.
+At first SSRI withdrawal, and later by benzodiazepine withdrawal.
 The body, the mind, and everything in-between get used to these pills—that’s the kind of reaction they are designed for—and when the dosages get cut or cease altogether, the body, the mind, and everything in-between don’t know how to make sense of daily existence.

 The withdrawal was terrifying, painful, and confusing.
 The bizarre physical and mental symptoms combined to make an already anxious man worry that he was losing his mind and last breaths to some insidious disease of unknown origin.
 I cried to my wife and my parents and my brothers.
 Everything was turned upside down.

 The sleep that had come so easily on the medication now eluded me.
 I would sweat and turn at night, and my once-cherished naps were impossible.
 The relaxation that had always been just a pill away now seemed gone forever.
 My mind would never slow down enough for something called relaxation—and not because it was overwhelmed with productive or creative thoughts, mind you, but because it was overwhelmed with guilt and worry and thoughts of death that sped back and forth through my tired brain.
 I feared it would never end.

 But I continued on.
 Through weeks and then months.
 I prayed, I read devotions, I exercised when I could, I tried to eat healthier, I tried not to drink too much caffeine or alcohol, I sought out support and information on the Internet, and I continued on with cutting the Xanax dosages little by little.